Is it safe to pull out before coming? Not really …

 3. It’s very hard to do.
 The feeling of ejaculation and orgasm (when they come together) inside someone can be very very pleasurable.
 It’s easy to get carried away.

 4. Pre ejaculation fluid is often known as pre-cum (although it’s not actually semen).
 This is a little bit of fluid at the tip of the penis which cleans the urethra in preparation for the next ejaculation.
-Some researchers say it’s *possible* for there to be some sperm in pre-cum which could cause pregnancy as soon as the penis enters the vagina.
-In theory these sperm could lead to a pregnancy but it’s unlikely because even if there were sperm around it wouldn’t be great quality and wouldn’t be kept alive by semen.
+Some researchers say it’s *possible* for there to be some sperm in pre-cum.
+In theory that could cause pregnancy as soon as the penis enters the vagina.
+It’s unlikely because the sperm isn’t great quality, they are low in number, and wouldn’t be kept alive by semen.
 More on pregnancy risks here.
 For more about pre-cum go here

 5. STIs.
 Withdrawing the penis before ejaculation (if done successfully) might prevent the male transmitting some infections where the germs are in semen or blood (eg HIV) but it won’t prevent STIs where the penis is infected with something like chlamydia (where the germs can be in the pee hole).
 It also won’t prevent germs from blood or vaginal wetness getting into the penis through the pee hole or under the foreskin.
 It’s possible to infect someone with unusual discharge or pre-cum from the tip of the penis too.
 So as a method of safer sex it is nowhere near as good as using a condom.